-Protecting water sources and preventing any harm from plastic materials is a priority for CPIA.
+Protecting water sources and preventing any harm from plastic materials is a priority for CPIA and the plastics industry.

 In Canada, we enjoy access to clean water in lakes, rivers, ponds and oceans.
 This is a privilege.